nnellans/terraform-guide/README.md

 }
 ```
 - So, if your var.List or var.Map has 5 entries, then you'll get 5 different copies of that Inline Block
-- List variables ARE supported in Inline Blocks `for_each`, but Set variables are NOT
+- List variables ARE supported in Inline Blocks `for_each`, but Set variables are NOT supported
-  - This is confusing:
+  - This is confusing.
+To summarize the `for_each` support:
     - Sets are allowed on resources but not on inline blocks
     - Lists are allowed on inline blocks but non on resources
     - Maps are allowed on both resources & inline blocks
 - When you specify the `for_each` parameter on an inline block, then you can use new variables inside that Inline Block:  `<inlineBlockToDuplicate>.key` and `<inlineBlockToDuplicate>.value`
   - For a List variable:
     - `<inlineBlockToDuplicate>.key` = the numeric index of the current item in the List